John de Mol Jr.: Buying SBS

 In 2011, Talpa worked together with Finnish media conglomerate Sanoma to buy the Dutch activities of SBS Broadcasting from German broadcaster ProSiebenSat.1 Media.
 As part of that deal, De Mol sold his shares in RTL Nederland to the RTL Group, retaining the ownership of Radio 538 and its sister stations Radio 10 Gold and SLAM!FM.

 The Voice

 In 2010, a new reality competition series, The Voice of Holland, was launched by de Mol.
 It was a large success in the Netherlands and the formula was sold to several other countries around the globe.
 The Voice (of America) launched on NBC on 27 April 2011 with De Mol and Mark Burnett as executive producers.
 In The Voice, the singing auditions are 'blind': the jury is turned with their back to the competitors.
 Once having 'selected' by pushing a button, the juror turns towards the competitor.
 This concept, the creation of De Mol and Dutch singer VanVelzen, makes it "all about the voice."
 After these blind auditions, the coaches train their competitors through knock-out battles and public voting rounds until there is one competitor left, who will be named as 'The Voice'.

+The Voice controversy

+In 2022, YouTube show BOOS aired an episode, in which four members of 'The Voice' were accused of abuse of power and sexual misconduct.
+One of the men accused was De Mols's brother-in-law, Jeroen Rietbergen.
+The episode ended with journalist Tim Hofman interviewing De Mol, who had just finished watching the first part of the episode.
+When asked by Hofman what the future would hold for The Voice, De Mol replied ″Do not wait.
+Do not be afraid.
+You have to open your mouth.
+Only then can we help you … Women apparently have a kind of shame, I don’t know what it is, but I would like to delve into it″.

+After the episode went online, De Mol was accused of victim-blaming, particularly by his company's female employees.
+A page-wide advertisement published on Algemeen Dagblad stated the following: "Dear John, It’s not the women.
+Greetings, the women in your company″.
+De Mol later said he was moved by this advert and spoke to the women organized it, to understand their anger and disappointment, adding "It has become clear to me now that women will not come forward if the culture in a company is not perceived as being sufficiently safe.
+I blame myself for the fact that this is apparently the case in my company, and I am 100% committed to changing this.”